Paperblog

 You can load other websites to see if you’re connected to the Internet.
 If other websites are up on your browser, your computer is connected to the internet.

 Otherwise, you need to check your connection first.
-Making sure you’re connected to the Internet is the first troubleshooting step you should take.
+The first troubleshooting step you should take is to ensure you’re connected to the Internet.

 2. Is WordPress Down For Everyone?

-If the connection isn’t the issue, you need to confirm if WordPress is down for everyone or is just your blog only.
+If the connection isn’t the issue, you must confirm if WordPress is down for everyone or just your blog.

 But if WordPress is up and running, you need to check your web host server.